 The Town purchased the Campbell Station Inn and the surrounding 2.26 acres in 2012 because of the site’s rich history and prominent location.
 While the future use of the building has yet to be determined, the house will continue to grace the intersection of Kingston Pike and Campbell Station Road for years to come due to ongoing restoration work.

 All of these interior and exterior repairs will be completed by the end of December.
-The Town plans to host several open houses as soon as the building is safe for the general public, even though the interior will be incomplete.
-Public input on the future use of the house has been determined.
+The Town plans to host open houses for the general public in early 2019, even though the interior of the building will not be completed until the use of the house has been determined.

-Plans for the next phase of renovations – improvement to the grounds, creation of an adjacent park, construction of a restroom facility and the addition of two driveway connections to Village Green Shopping Center – are currently in the design phase.
+Plans for Phase 3 renovations – creation of an adjacent park, construction of a restroom facility and the addition of two driveway connections to Village Green Shopping Center – are currently in the design phase.
 Public input on the future use of the Campbell Station Inn will be solicited when work is further along.